anuj3918/cache_feeder/README.md

 		commandsPerBatch: 40, // Number of set commands to send in one batch request
 		logTime: true,  //  Logs the total time taken on terminal
 		logProcesses: true, //  Logs the tasks performed on terminal
-		path: './csv/sample.csv', //  Relative path to a csv file
 		keyColName: 'key',  //  Name of column header to be set as key name
 		valueColName: 'value' //  Name of column header to be set as value name }